protosens/monorepo.cljc/module/task/README.md

 # `module/task`

 Merges dependencies and paths for Babashka tasks.
-Not meant to be consumed publicly.
+Not meant for public use.